Health Insurance for International Dependents

 As an international student or scholar, you are covered under a group plan based on the number of participants.
 Therefore you have a very comprehensive plan that is inexpensive compared to U.S domestic policies.
 The plan is called HTHWorldwide.
-The Fall 2013 cost of the policy for students and scholars is $92.75 per month.
-Beginning January 15, 2014, the cost will be $103.00 per month.

 An eligible domestic partner now qualifies for dependent international health insurance coverage through the HTH Worldwide health insurance plan.
 The cost is the same as spousal coverage and eligibility must be proven prior to enrollment.
 An Eligible domestic partner is an adult person (18 years of age or older) of the same or opposite sex who:

-a.
-Is not married or legally separated;
+- Is not married or legally separated;

-b.
-Has not been party to an action or preceding for divorce or annulment within the last six months, or has been a party to such an action or proceeding and at least six months have elapsed since the date of the judgment terminating the marriage;
+- Has not been party to an action or preceding for divorce or annulment within the last six months, or has been a party to such an action or proceeding and at least six months have elapsed since the date of the judgment terminating the marriage;

-c.
-Is not currently registered as a domestic partner with a different domestic partner and has not been in such a relationship for at least six months;
+- Is not currently registered as a domestic partner with a different domestic partner and has not been in such a relationship for at least six months;

-d.
-Occupies the same residence as the Eligible Participant;
+- Occupies the same residence as the Eligible Participant;

-e.
-Has not entered into a domestic partnership that is temporary, social, political, commercial or economic in nature;
+- Has not entered into a domestic partnership that is temporary, social, political, commercial or economic in nature;

-f.
-Has entered into a domestic partnership arrangement with the named Insured.
+- Has entered into a domestic partnership arrangement with the named Insured.

 Proof of domestic partnership must be demonstrated with three of the following:

 - a joint lease, mortgage or deed

-b. joint ownership of a vehicle
+- joint ownership of a vehicle

-c. joint ownership of a checking account or credit account
+- joint ownership of a checking account or credit account

-d. designation of the domestic partner as a beneficiary for the Eligible Participant’s life insurance or retirement benefits
+- designation of the domestic partner as a beneficiary for the Eligible Participant’s life insurance or retirement benefits

 - designation of the domestic partner as a beneficiary of the subscriber’s will

-f. designation of the domestic partner as holding power of attorney for health care
+- designation of the domestic partner as holding power of attorney for health care

-g.
-Shared household expenses
+- Shared household expenses